Adolescent Intensive Outpatient

 Our primary focus areas of treatment include depression, anxiety, social anxiety, trauma, grief and loss, self esteem problems, identity conflict, mild substance abuse, behavioral changes, etc. Our typical patient is an adolescent who is suffering acutely and who has a previous high level of functioning.

 The treatment in our Adolescent Intensive Outpatient Program (AdIOP) includes group, individual, family psychotherapy and Psychiatry.
 The program includes a range of 9-15 hours a week of therapy and serves as an all encompassing program providing all areas of mental health treatment.
 This includes family and parenting sessions both with and without the patient, collaboration with outside providers (Psychiatrists and Therapists), collaboration with schools (checking on status and improvement in functioning in educational setting with minimum interruption in school routine).
-The program is from 3-5:30pm Monday through Thursday to minimize impact on daily routine with school requirements.
+The program is from 3-5:30pm Mondays, Wednesdays, and Thursdays.

 Jefferson Oaks believes that no two persons are the same and therefore we should approach treatment with a flexible understanding that not one single approach will work for everyone.
 Thus our program includes groups such as body and mind wellness, self esteem, managing emotions, distress tolerance skills, and more.
 Our treatment approaches include utilizing experiential exercises including art, music, mindfulness, meditation, as well as the more traditional techniques including cognitive behavioral techniques (CBT), family therapy, acceptance and commitment therapy (ACT), dialectical behavioral techniques (DBT).